danvk/aoc2023/README.md

 44521 is too high
 44507 is too high

+I was looping from (0..maxX) instead of (0..maxX+1) so I found mirrors that shouldn't have been there and was confused about what to do when there was both a vertical and horizontal mirror.

+Have some kind of problem with part 2 also.
+Interesting that my `printGrid` from day 22 in 2017 took an allocator.
+I definitely wouldn't do that now!

+Ah, I think I need to specifically exclude the previous mirror?

 ### Day 12 (17515 / 9282)

 Part 1: brute force (try both possibilities for ?).
 I did this by enumerating all the numbers from 0..2^n and using bit operations, one of my favorite tricks.
 There were at most 18 `?` chars and 2^18 isn't that many.